 - Both were sold by one of the 12 (Tribes/Apostles) named (Judah/Judas).

 - There was a plan to kill both of them; however, only Jesus was actually killed.
-Joseph was sold as a slave to Egypt, Jesus was betrayed for a price.
+Joseph was sold as a slave to Egypt, Jesus was betrayed for the price of a slave (Zech 13:6, Mat.
+27:9-10).

 - Both were exalted as rulers.